kassko/data-mapper/README.md

 $configuration->addClassMetadataResourceType('Kassko\Sample\Watch', 'php_file');//<= only for Watch objects
 ```

-It's possible to aggregate the Php mapping configuration in the object itself, the resulting format is named Php:
+It's possible to aggregate the Php mapping configuration in the object itself:

 #### Php format ####
 ```php